mfreeborn/aurora-alert/frontend/README.md

 Frontend for the Aurora Alert web application, written with Yew

 ## Development
-The server can be run with hot reloading using the command from the `aurora-alert/frontend/` directory:
+The dev environment can be run by executing `scripts/dev.sh` in the workspace root.

-`trunk serve`